 All legal practitioners, including paralegals, tend to be held to very high standards by the courts, trading standards departments etc. The courts etc are very opposed to people doing their ‘training on the job’ where that training is not closely monitored at every stage by an experienced supervisor.
 In other words, anyone wanting to run their own paralegal firm will be expected to get it 100% right, 100% of the time from day one/client number one.
 The courts etc (and us for that matter) think it is deeply unprofessional for legal practitioners to use their early clients as ‘practice’.

 What you should expect from a paralegal

 The legal services market is not like most businesses.
-For example, in the fashion world customers expect to get a different quality product and service depending on whether they go to Jaegar, the Gap or Primark.
+For example in the fashion world, customers expect to get a different quality product and service depending on whether they go to Jaeger, the Gap or Primark.
 The price they pay has a direct influence on the quality, depth, breadth and speed of the service they receive.
 This does not apply in the legal world/to legal services.
 Clients (and trading standards and the courts and regulators) will expect paralegal practitioners to give exactly the same level and quality of service as a solicitor with his/her own practice.

 So what standard of service does a solicitor give?
 Well, it varies widely of course, but solicitors are not allowed to set up their own practices until they have:

 (b) passed the LPC

 (c) had a minimum of three years practice experience; and